Vivian-Nguyen-08/SnakeGame/README.md

 Create Virtual Environment and do pip install -r requirements.txt

-Run agent.py
+Run agent.py by...

-Go to agent.py file and click the run button
+Going to the agent.py file and click the run button

 OR do python agent.py in your terminal